 The Sewer Public Benefit Program was developed to educate City of Nogales businesses and residents on the benefits of water conservation and pollutant reductions to the sewer system.
 Such reductions create benefits in the form of reduced wear and tear on the sewer collection system and operations and maintenance costs.
 These benefits are shared by all customers.

-The goal of the Commercial Inspection Program is to ensure the integrity and capacity of the sanitary sewer collection system, while providing for the safety of the public and the City's workers.
+The goal of the Commercial Inspection Program is to ensure the integrity and capacity of the sanitary sewer collection system while providing for the safety of the public and the City's workers.
 Inspection of commercial users helps to verify adequate pretreatment device maintenance, supports enforcement action, and helps identify those responsible for interference or problems experienced in the collection system or at wastewater treatment plants.

 Routine commercial inspections are performed periodically to confirm the proper operation, maintenance, and capacity of pretreatment devices.
 In addition, the purpose of these inspections is to receive information from commercial users and to provide advice and leave educational material, thus maintaining a cooperative as well as a regulatory presence within the regulated community.

-Commercial Complaint Inspections are conducted in response to notification from the public, either directly or through outside agencies, and from other City departments.
+Commercial Complaint Inspections are conducted in response to a notification from the public, either directly or through outside agencies, and from other City departments.
 An inspection is performed when the Wastewater or Pre-Treatment Department receives a complaint concerning potentially harmful discharges to the sewerage system.

 In the event of a blockage or a discharge violating the General User Requirements of the Nogales City Code, facilities discharging to the affected sewer are inspected to determine if they may have caused or contributed to the incident.
 Pretreatment devices are checked and waste management practices are evaluated.
-If appropriate, Notices of Violation are issued at the time of inspection, which usually require prompt remedial action.
+If appropriate, Notices of Violation are issued at the time of inspection, which usually requires prompt remedial action.
 Failure to take required corrective action as directed can result in termination of water and sewer service.